karjolamit/Camera_3D_Object_Tracking/README.md

   <img width="460" height="300" src="https://github.com/karjolamit/Camera_3D_Object_Tracking/blob/master/TTC_3.PNG">
 </p>

+The averagre TTC is ~12 seconds and ~15 seconds for Lidar and Camera respectively.

 From above tables, Camera TTC for BRISK+BRISK are as high as 21.527645 and 27.667923 & for BRISK+BRIEF, highest value estimated is 20.572493.
 The reason for this may be same as explained above for Lidar TTC.
+Additionally, the plots show the trend of how both the TTC varies throughout all 18 instances of the image frame.